When working in B2B sales, it can help to do what you can to not sound like a salesperson.

 Why Sounding Like a Salesperson Can Be Bad

-When you add all of that up, you end up with prospects that always operate with their guard at a medium level.
-They are protecting their self from being sold to and having some of their valuable time taken away.
+When you add all of that up, you end up with prospects who always operate with their guard at a medium level.
+They are protecting themselves from being sold to and having some of their valuable time taken away.

 Everything you say when working in B2B sales will either increase or decrease the prospect’s level of guardedness.
 And if you sound like a salesperson, their guard will likely increase.

-If you feel like that is a safe assumption, then if you try to avoid sounding like a salesperson, you could be more likely to either decrease the level of guardedness.
-Worst case, you keep it at a constant level and this small change prevents you from triggering more guardedness.
+If you feel that is a safe assumption, then if you try to avoid sounding like a salesperson, you could be more likely to decrease the level of guardedness.
+Worst case, you keep it at a constant level, and this small change prevents you from triggering more guardedness.

 How to Not Sound Like a Salesperson

-Even if you are in agreement with all of that, you still might be thinking that you are a salesperson so how are you going to operate in B2B sales without sounding like a salesperson?
-The quick answer to that is that you will not need to be misleading at all and hide any of your intentions and goals.
+Even if you agree with all of that, you might still think that you are a salesperson, so how are you going to operate in B2B sales without sounding like one?
+The quick answer is that you will not need to be misleading at all and hide any of your intentions and goals.

-For example, a salesperson is going to try to convince the prospect to buy what they are trying to sell.
-A business person might look more for those that need what they have to offer and not be trying hard to convince anyone.
+For example, a salesperson will try to convince the prospect to buy what they are trying to sell.
+A businessperson might look more for those who need what they have to offer and not try hard to convince anyone.

-That is just one quick example but think about how differently a prospect will feel when talking with someone that is trying to convince them to do something compared with talking with someone that tries to determine if they need something.
+That is just one quick example, but think about how differently a prospect will feel when talking with someone who is trying to convince them to do something compared with talking with someone who is trying to determine if they need something.

 How to Sound More Like a Business Person